StarmanMartin/GCATR/README.md

 is a sequence an additional word length parameter is needed.<br>
 A code is self complementary if and only if for all tuples in the code the anti-tuple is also in the code.
-An anti-tuple is te reversed tuple of complementary bases.<br> A <-> T (U) and C <-> G. The anti-tuple of ACG is CGT Circular codes are a block codes.
-It is used as an unproved approach to explain the method used in gens to retrieving the correct reading frames.<br>
+An anti-tuple is te reversed tuple of complementary bases.<br> A <-> T (U) and C <-> G. The anti-tuple of ACG is CGT *https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5492142/*,<br>
-*https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5492142/*,<br>
 *http://dpt-info.u-strasbg.fr/~c.michel/Circular_Codes.pdf*,<br>
 *2007 Christian MICHEL.
 CIRCULAR CODES IN GENES*